viniciusov/notebook-security-essentials/README.md

 If you have any doubt, suggestions or want to contact me, use my email viniciusov@hotmail.com.

 ## TODO
-- Take a webcam shot and send it by e-mail
+Take a webcam shot and send it by e-mail.